Phase 01: The Material

 Phase 03: The Audience

-- Knowing your audience to develop presentations that appeal
+- Knowing your audience to develop presentation skill that appeal

 - Building rapport